connectomicslab/connectomemapper3/paper/paper.md

-  with a Graphical User Interface (GUI) for researchers to easily, reliably and transparently interface with a number of widely adopted neuroimaging tools to create a hierarchical multi-scale connectome representation of the structural and functional brain systems, from any sMRI / dMRI / rfMRI / EEG dataset structured according to the BIDS standard (\autoref{fig:cmp3-diagram}).
+  with a Graphical User Interface (GUI) for researchers to easily, reliably and transparently interface with a number of widely adopted neuroimaging tools to create a hierarchical multi-scale connectome representation of the structural and functional brain systems, from any sMRI / dMRI / rfMRI dataset structured according to the BIDS standard (\autoref{fig:cmp3-diagram}).
-In this work, we present CMP3 around the principal characteristics and principles it has been designed.
+CMP3 has been designed around different characteristics and principles along which we will present it.

 ![\textbf{Overview of participant-level analysis workflow of the Connectome Mapper 3 BIDS App.}
 \label{fig:cmp3-diagram}](cmp3-diagram.png)